 - Swollen lymph glands

 - Changes in the sound of the voice

 - Halitosis (bad breath)

-In around 10% of individuals, tonsilloliths - also known as tonsil stones or tonsillar calculi - may be present.
+In some cases, tonsilloliths - also known as tonsil stones or tonsillar calculi - may be present.
 A tonsillolith is a calcified build-up of material in the crevices of the tonsils.

-Tonsilloliths are predominantly calcium-based but may also contain phosphorus, magnesium, ammonia and carbonate.
-They are generally small, but in rare cases tonsilloliths have been found reaching sizes of 30 centimeters3 and above.2
+They are generally small, but in rare cases, tonsilloliths have been found reaching sizes of 30 centimeters and above.

 What are the tonsils?

 Tonsils are collections of lymphoid tissue (part of the immune system) situated at the back of the throat.
 In total, there are four sets of tonsils in the human head, but, usually, when they are referred to as "the tonsils," it refers to the palatine tonsils.

 The palatine tonsils are the only tonsils that are visible under normal circumstances.